OctopusDeploy/docs/docs/administration/workers/index.md

 ## Built-in worker

 The **built-in worker** is executed on the same machine as the Octopus server.
 When the built-in worker is needed to execute a step, the Octopus Server spawns a new process and runs the step using Calamari.
-The spawned process is either under the server's security context (default) or under a [context configured for the built-in worker](/docs/administration/workers/built-in-worker.md#Running-tasks-on-the-Octopus-Server-as-a-different-user)
+The spawned process is either under the server's security context (default) or under a [context configured for the built-in worker](/docs/administration/workers/built-in-worker.md#Running-tasks-on-the-Octopus-Server-as-a-different-user).

 Learn about the security implications and how to configure the [built-in worker](built-in-worker.md).

-Learn about how Octopus picks a worker to execute a step and how to configure [worker pools](worker-pools.md).

 ## External workers

-An external worker is a tentacle or SSH machine.
+An **external worker** is a tentacle or SSH machine.
 An external worker allows delegating work to a machine other than the Octopus server.
 This can make the server more secure and allow scaling.
 When Octopus executes a step on an external worker, it's the external worker that executes Calamari and no user-provided script executes on the Octopus Server itself.

 Learn about [external workers](external-workers.md).